yo1995/Daily_MATLAB_Tasks/Draw_GitHub_canvas/README.md

 ![logo](logo.png)

-# GitHub canvas - draw the contribution calendar in your own way!
+# GitHub canvas - draw the contribution calendar in your way!

 ## Description